peerigon/phridge/README.md

 });
 ```

-For further convenience all PhantomJS modules are already available in the gobal scope.
+For further convenience all PhantomJS modules are already available in the global scope.

 ```javascript
 phantom.run(function () {